Price Elasticity of Supply (PES)

 EPC

-Per (Tse) price elasticity of supply is a measure of how much the quantity supplied of a good response to a change in the price of that good.
+Per (Gans et al.) price elasticity of supply is a measure of how much the quantity supplied of a good responds to a change in the price of that good.
+Supply is said to be elastic if when calculated is >1, inelastic when <1, and unit elastic when =1.

 Work cited: